Brandywine Falls Provincial Park: History

 The name Brandywine is believed to have come from a wager between two surveyors (Jack Nelson and Bob Mollison) for the Howe Sound and Northern Railway over the height of the Falls.
-The closest guess winning a bottle of brandy(wine).
+The closest guess winning a bottle of brandy (wine).
 The height was measured with a chain and it was Mollison who won the bottle of brandy and Nelson then named the falls Brandywine.

-Another explanation of the naming of the falls comes from around the 1890s when Charles Chandler and George Mitchell passed out there after drinking too much Brandywine in their tea.
+Another explanation of the naming of the falls comes from around the 1890s when Charles Chandler and George Mitchell passed out there after drinking too much brandywine in their tea.

 Around the early 1900s Brandywine Falls used to have a train station and many log cabins adjacent to the falls.
 Some cabins can still be seen in a dilapidated state by the side of the trail.
-As part of the Highway 99 improvements for the Whistler/Vancouver Olympics the area was subject to many day use improvements which replaced overnight camping with parking and picnic tables.
+As part of the improvements of Highway 99 for the 2010 Winter Olympics, the area was subject to many day-use improvements which replaced overnight camping with parking and picnic tables.